 Spurred on by the 2020 Corona Lurgy Lockdown a CRC Facebook group has been established to enable members to maintain contact by posting and exchanging pictures which may be of interest to the group.
 This in no way replaces the long standing newsgroup but is much more focussed on images which in quantity are awkward to circulate as newsgroup attachments.
 Posts are placed on a server and members may access all or any that interest them.

-This is proving highly successful and there are already more than 150 participants
+This is proving highly successful and there are already nearly 200 participants

 For further information go to the Newsgroup & Facebook page